 - Wide turns

 - Causing a near-collision

-You should be aware that if you’re pulled over for suspected DUI/DWI, you’re obligated to submit a Breathalyzer, BAC* or other drug-related test.
+Be aware that if an officer pulls you over for suspected DUI/DWI, you must submit a Breathalyzer, BAC* or other substance-related test.
 Under the Nevada Implied Consent Law you risk suspension of your drivers license for refusal to test.
 Nevada DUI laws state that the BAC limit is 0.08% for adults, 0.04% for commercial drivers and 0.02% for drivers under the age of 21.
-However, consuming alcohol is not the only consideration in DUI cases; you can be cited for DUI of prescription drugs, marijuana and other legal and illegal substances.
+However, consuming alcohol is not the only consideration in DUI cases.
+An officer can cite you for DUI of prescription drugs, marijuana, and other legal and illegal substances.

 *BAC = Blood Alcohol Concentration

 For good reason, driving under the influence and driving while intoxicated are the most serious motor vehicle offenses.
 It puts your life in jeopardy, and endangers your passengers lives and other innocent people on the road.
 Therefore, fines and penalties for Nevada DUI laws violations are more punitive than for other motor vehicle offenses.
 Multiple DUI/DWI convictions result in progressively more severe penalties.

 - The penalties for a first Nevada DUI can include any or all of the following: a fine of $400-$1,000; DUI school or substance abuse treatment program; license revocation of 90 days; a jail sentence between 2 days to 6 months or 96 hours of community service.

 - Penalties for a second Nevada DUI offense can include: a fine of $750-$1,000; a 1-year license revocation; a 10-day to 6-month jail sentence or house arrest; 100-200 hours of community service; suspension of your car registration; substance abuse treatment.